What is a dust mite?

 Dust mites are microscopic organisms that live in homes and schools.
 They like warm, humid areas filled with dust.
 Dust mites feed on the shed scales of human skin that work their way into furniture, carpets, bedding, and stuffed toys.
-The bodies and waste products of the dust mite are what produce allergic reactions and asthma.
+The bodies and waste products of the dust mite are what causes allergic reactions and asthma.
 The

 Bedding and pillows

 Dust mites are common allergens.
 That means they often cause allergic symptoms.
-They can also worsen symptoms in many people with asthma.
+They can also make symptoms worse in many people with asthma.
 The best way to prevent dust rid your home of dust mites.
 If your child is allergic to dust mites, decrease their exposure with the following:

 Mattress and box spring.
 Place all mattresses and box springs in zippered, dust-proof covers.
 These should have pores that are too small to let the dust mites get into your mattress and box